BRASSERIE

 Reservation slots: 2 hours for meals and 1.5 hours for drinks/snacks.

 Sometimes we need to close the Brasserie to the public for private events such as weddings, wakes, corporate events or private dining.
-Those dates will be updated here and on our Swanston Brasserie Facebook page.
+Those dates will be updated here and on our Instagram & Facebook pages.

 OUR STORY

-We often get asked about the history of Swanston Brasserie and our story is an interesting one!
+We often get asked about the history of our Brasserie and our story is an interesting one!

 Many people confuse us with Swanston Golf Club and that's because Swanston Farm was better known during the 1900's and early 2000's as the location of a private golf club.

-1928 – Swanston Golf Club opened as a Ladies Only 9-hole golf club.
+1928 – Swanston Golf Club opened as a Ladies Only 9-hole golf club, renting an area of surplus land from Swanston Farm.

 1929 – The golf course was extended to 18 holes and opened up to include men.

-2007 – Fast-forward nearly 80 years and after a decision by Swanston Farm to move away from the exclusive-use golf club set-up and open up catering at Swanston to the general public, the old Swanston Golf Clubhouse was demolished and a purpose-built home for Swanston Brasserie was erected.
+2007 – Swanston Farm wanted to move away from the exclusive-use golf club set-up and open up catering at Swanston to the general public.
+The old Swanston Golf Clubhouse was demolished and a purpose-built home for a Brasserie was erected.

-Swanston Brasserie (on the 1st floor the building) is owned and managed by Swanston Farm and is open to the public 364 days of the year (we have a day off on Christmas Day!).
+Swanston Farm's Brasserie (on the 1st floor the building) is owned and managed by Swanston Farm and is open to the public.

-Opened in 2007, Swanston Farm’s public Brasserie beholds fantastic views from its vantage point, overlooking Edinburgh, the Pentland Hills, Firth of Forth and towards the distant East Lothian beaches.
-Open daily (with the exception of Christmas Day), our Brasserie offers something for everyone.
+Our Brasserie beholds fantastic views from its vantage point, overlooking Edinburgh, the Pentland Hills, Firth of Forth and towards the distant East Lothian beaches and offers something for everyone.

-Perfect for a hearty breakfast, a pre-stroll lunch, delicious coffee and cake, a family get together or dinner as well as a superb event space for weddings and corporate entertainment.
-You’ll find Swanston Brasserie offers a great space to relax, dine and socialise.
+Perfect for a hearty breakfast, a pre-stroll lunch, delicious coffee and cake or a family get together, you'll find the Brasserie offers a great space to relax, dine and socialise.

 Fresh Food, not Fast Food